-Oxford can be described as a well-educated city – in 2011 an estimated 43% of the population was qualified to degree level or above compared to an England average of 27%.
-In addition, 24% of the city's adult population was a full-time student (30,000 people) - the highest proportion in England and Wales.
+Oxford can be described as a well-educated city.
+With the majority of its jobs in knowledge-intensive industries, Oxford has attracted workers with higher levels of qualifications.
+In 2021 an estimated 48% of the population was qualified to degree level or above compared to an England average of 34%.
+In addition, 26.5% of the city's adult population was a full-time student (36,216 people) - the highest proportion in England and Wales.

-There is also, however, a significant proportion of Oxford's population – 22% – that have no or low qualifications.
+There is also, however, a significant proportion of Oxford's adult population – 19% – who have no or low qualifications.